rancher/docs/content/rancher/v2.x/en/installation/resources/k8s-tutorials/ha-RKE2/_index.md

   - my-kubernetes-domain.com
   - another-kubernetes-domain.com
 ```
-After that you need to run installer command and enable and start rke2:
+After that you need to run the install command and enable and start rke2:
 ```
 curl -sfL https://get.rke2.io | sh -
 systemctl enable rke2-server.service